baleada/docs/src/prose/logic/classes/Listenable.md

 Most of the time, you don't need to be concerned with exactly which web API is being used, and you can think of it as an implementation detail.

-But in cases where you want to customize the way a certain web API behaves, you'll need to know which API is being used in order to know what customization options are available.
+But in certain cases where you want to customize the way a specific web API behaves, you'll need to know which API is being used in order to know what customization options are available.

 You'll find more guidance down below, in the [How to customize `listen` behavior](#how-to-customize-listen-behavior) section.